Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Preliminary Results

-In this section, we show list properties of the norms and their behavior with respect to the transfer operator.
-In particular, the following item (1) shows continuity and weak contraction for the transfer operator, $\func {F}_*$, with respect to the norm $||\cdot||_\infty$.
-Items (2) and (3) provide Lasota-Yorke inequalities for the norms $||\cdot||_\infty$ and $||\cdot||_{S^\infty}$, which shows a regularizing property of the transfer operator with respect to these norms.
-Such inequalities are also usually called Doeblin-Fortet inequalities.
+In the following, item (1) demonstrates the continuity and weak contraction of the transfer operator, $\func {F}_*$, with respect to the norm $||\cdot||_\infty$.
+Items (2) and (3) provide Lasota-Yorke inequalities for the norms $||\cdot||_\infty$ and $||\cdot||_{S^\infty}$, showing a regularizing property of the transfer operator for these norms.
+These inequalities are also commonly referred to as Doeblin-Fortet inequalities.
+The proofs of equations (\ref{weakcontral11234}), (\ref{lasotaoscilation2}), (\ref{nicecoro}), and (\ref{nicecoroo}) can be found in Proposition 3, Proposition 4, Corollary 3, and Lemma 5.2 of \cite{RRR}, respectively.

-\begin{enumerate} \item (Weak Contraction for $||\cdot||_\infty$) If $\mu \in \mathcal{L}^{\infty}$ then
+\begin{enumerate} \item (Weak Contraction for $||\cdot||_\infty$) If $\mu \in \mathcal{L}^{\infty}$, then

-\item (Lasota-Yorke inequality for $S^{\infty}$) There exist $A$, $B_{2}>0$ and $\lambda <1$ ($\lambda = \beta _2$ of Corollary \ref{irytrtrte}) such that, for all $\mu \in S^{1}$, it holds
+\item (Lasota-Yorke inequality for $S^{\infty}$) There exist $A$, $B_{2}>0$ and $\lambda <1$ ($\lambda$ of Corollary \ref{irytrtrte}) such that, for all $\mu \in S^{\infty}$, it holds

-\item For every signed measure $\mu \in \mathcal{L}^{\infty}$ it holds
+\item For every signed measure $\mu \in \mathcal{L}^{\infty}$, it holds

 where $\overline{\alpha }=\frac{1 }{1-\alpha^\zeta }$;

 \item For every signed measure $\mu$ on $K$, such that $\mu(K)=0$ it holds where $F_\gamma$ is defined in equation (\ref{ritiruwt}).

 \end{enumerate}